Radio notes, by Karl Shoemaker, AK2O

 CS: Carrier Squelch.
 A squelch circuit operated only by a carrier.
 Used in AM and FM systems.

 NOS: Noise Operated Squelch.
 For FM systems only; the receiver output noise causes the squelch to operate.
-Channel activity (RF carrier) causes the absense of noise, therefore, opening up the squelch to allow valid traffic (signals) to be heard by the operator.
+Channel activity (RF carrier) causes the absence of noise, therefore, opening up the squelch to allow valid traffic (signals) to be heard by the operator.

-Full Quieting: A distant signal so strong into a receiver there is no (noticable) noise with the (voice) traffic being heard by the operator.
+Full Quieting: A distant signal so strong into a receiver there is no (noticeable) noise with the (voice) traffic being heard by the operator.
 In modern FM receivers this is more than -80 dbm TOR.

-Scratchy: A "loose" term used by an operator when traffic is much less than "comfortable" listen, whereis, noise is competing with the (intelligent) traffic.
+Scratchy: A "loose" term used by an operator when traffic is much less than "comfortable" listen, whereas, noise is competing with the (intelligent) traffic.
 In modern FM receivers this is less than -110 dbm TOR.

 Breaking up: Another "loose" term used by an operator, when traffic is so weak the receiver starts to squelch out certain words of the traffic being heard.